WhiteboxHub/wbl-resume/README.md

 # json-resume

 ## Description
-**json-resume-builder** is a tool designed to help candidates create professional resumes.
+**json-resume** is a tool designed to help candidates create professional resumes.
 It provides a user-friendly interface for building resumes and offers functionalities such as data validation and export to PDF format using various themes.

 ## Features
 - **Create and Manage Resumes**: Users can create and manage their resume data.